 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The kitchen units are to a range of built-in wall and base units and provide adequate worktop and storage areas.
-The internal doors are to a mixture of timber panel design and glazed timber panel design.
-The stairs serving as access from the ground floor to the first floor is of timber design incorporating a timber handrail.
+Skirtings and facings are of softwood.
+Doors are of timber panel design.
+Kitchen units are provided at wall and base level.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas fire within the living room.
+The living room flame effect fire has a tiled hearth and brick/marble surround.